 For many people, starting a family is one of the first signs of becoming an adult.
-If a couple has children, often the parents will take the time to create an estate plan so that the kids will have someone to care for them if something happens.
+If a couple has children, often the parents will take the time to meet with an Estate Planning Attorney to create an estate plan so that the kids will have someone to care for them if something happens.
 What about those individuals who do not have kids?
 Do they need to put an estate plan in place?

 Many young people fail to recognize the importance of estate planning.
 They may have recently finished college or just started their first full-time jobs.
 They are starting to accumulate assets, and they need to be sure that they understand what would happen if they pass away unexpectedly.